Clinical and Genetic Evaluation of Individuals With Undiagnosed Disorders Through the Undiagnosed Diseases Network

 - One or more objective findings pertinent to the phenotype for which a UDN application was submitted.

-- No diagnosis despite evaluation by at least two specialists who assessed the patient for the objective finding(s).
+- No diagnosis despite evaluation by specialists who assessed the patient for the objective finding(s).

 - Agreement for the storage and sharing of information and biomaterials, in an identified fashion amongst the UDN centers, and in a de-identified fashion to research sites beyond the network.